 With more than 6 million fractures occurring in Americans annually, broken bones are among the most common reasons for acute musculoskeletal pain.
-At North Point Orthopaedics, with offices in Munster, Crown Point, and Valparaiso, Indiana, the premier fracture care specialists treat fractures to the arm, hand, hip, ankle, and elsewhere by using the latest advanced technology.
+At North Point Orthopaedics, with offices in Munster and Crown Point, Indiana, the premier fracture care specialists treat fractures to the arm, hand, hip, ankle, and elsewhere by using the latest advanced technology.
 Book your appointment by calling the office nearest to you or clicking on the online scheduling link now.

 Fractures are breaks in bones.
 They can occur in any bone in your body, with some of the most common fractures affecting:

 A fracture can range from a small crack that stops halfway through the bone to a break all the way through the bone.
 When a fracture divides the bone in two, the bone may remain in its proper position (a nondisplaced fracture), or it may move out of alignment (a displaced fracture).

 While most fractures involve a bone broken into two pieces, some fractures involve multiple pieces or even bone-shattering.

 Some fractures feature an obvious deformity as well.
 The same problems can also occur with joint dislocation or sprains, so it’s best to reach out to North Point Orthopaedics for expert care if you have or suspect an injury.

 Fractures most commonly happen with sports injuries, falls, and other types of accidents.
 However, compression fractures, which tend to be smaller cracks in the bones, occur because of repetitive pressure over time.

 If you have osteoporosis, a disease of bone thinning, you’re more vulnerable to compression fractures due to bone weakening.
 People with osteoporosis may experience compression fractures that then become more severe fractures following a fall or other type of accident.